fahmifahim/kubernetes-ckad/CKAD_exam_concepts_practices.md

 metadata:
   name: security-pod-demo
 spec:
-  securityContext:      #securityContext for Pod
+  securityContext:      $securityContext for Pod
-    runAsUser: 1000     #securityContext for Pod
+    runAsUser: 1000     $securityContext for Pod
-    runAsGroup: 3000    #securityContext for Pod
+    runAsGroup: 3000    $securityContext for Pod
-    fsGroup: 2000       #securityContext for Pod
+    fsGroup: 2000       $securityContext for Pod
-  volumes:              #securityContext for Pod
+  volumes:              $securityContext for Pod
-  - name: sec-ctx-vol   #securityContext for Pod
+  - name: sec-ctx-vol   $securityContext for Pod
-    emptyDir: {}        #securityContext for Pod
+    emptyDir: {}        $securityContext for Pod
   containers:
   - name: security-container-demo
     image: busybox
-    volumeMounts:           #securityContext for Container
+    volumeMounts:           $securityContext for Container
-    - name: sec-ctx-vol     #securityContext for Container
+    - name: sec-ctx-vol     $securityContext for Container
-      mountPath: /data/demo #securityContext for Container
+      mountPath: /data/demo $securityContext for Container

 -runAsUser field specifies that for any Containers in the Pod, all processes run with user ID 1000.
 -runAsGroup field specifies the primary group ID of 3000 for all processes within any containers of the Pod.